w4111/hw2-f22/README.md

 3 | x | a

-Write the result table for the relational algebra expressions in a similar with T1 and T2:
+Write the result table for the relational algebra expressions given T1 and T2.

-Note: Here, we assume the attributes whose values are all numbers are the same type: integers and all the letters are the same type: char.
+Note: We assume the attributes whose values are all numbers are the same type (integers), and all the letters are the same type (char).
 If the result table is empty, write the schema of the table.

 1. π<sub>A,B</sub>(T1)